nsh87/shinyVM/README.md

 and visit *localhost:7070* to view the sample app.

 To shutdown the server execute `vagrant halt`.
 This will stop the VM.
 To boot the server again execute `vagrant up`.
+You do not need to execute `fab vagrant setup_vagrant` if the process completed successfully earlier.
 Creating Apps
 -------------
 During the setup process, the Shiny Server on your VM was directed to look in a